jacobhilton/first_name_generator/README.md

 Erai
 Jisierct

-The data is taken from [this](https://www.drupal.org/project/namedb) Drupal project, which is licensed under the GNU General Public License, Version 2.
+The dataset is taken from [this](https://www.drupal.org/project/namedb) Drupal project, which is licensed under the GNU General Public License, Version 2.